Necrosis343/ITSOS/README.md

-# ISTOS
+# ITSOS
-Institute, of Science, and Development Operating System.
+Institute, of Technology, and Science Operating System.